 - There is a rough idea about the goal but little idea about how to achieve that goal.

-- All the standard tools, templates, and processes engineers used to apply in the past don’t make much contribution to the extreme project management.
+- All the standard tools, templates, and processes engineers used to apply in the past don’t make much contribution to extreme project management.

-- Instead of following the safe path, in extreme management project managers discuss the best alternative with the client, carry out the experiment, learn from what happens ,and use their knowledge for the next project cycle.
+- Instead of following the safe path, in extreme management, project managers discuss the best alternative with the client, carry out the experiment, learn from what happens, and use their knowledge for the next project cycle.

 The mindset as an important factor